waldir04/users/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Notes

+This project has unit tests that cover 100% coverage.

+## Get started

+Run `npm install` for install all dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.